Abu Ishaq of Kazerun: Efforts to spread Islam and battles

 Abū Ishaq decided to develop Islam in Kazerun region and for this reason he started to spread the religion.
 He first went to the pulpit in the Congregational mosque of Kazerun.
 But due to the disruptions caused by the opponents in his work, he had to leave Kazerun and propagated religion by building an altar and then a stone mosque in the outskirts of the city.
 His opponents destroyed this mosque many times until finally, in 371 AH, one of his disciples built a mosque that became the main base of the Kazeruniyeh sufism.
 It was after that that Abu Ishaq turned to preparing an army with the help of Abū Abdullah Muhammad bin Jazin.
 The conflicts between Abū Ishaq and the Zoroastrian ruler of Kazerun caused a fierce war between Muslims and Zoroastrians of Kazerun.
 His numerous wars caused him to be called Sheykh-e Ghazi (means Warrior) among the people.

 The hostilities continued until a man named Shahzur bin Kharbam tried to assassinate Sheykh Abū Ishaq, which was unsuccessful.
 Finally, the ruler of Kazerun was poisoned by one of Sheykh Abū Ishaq's disciples in 406 AH and died.
 All the events led to the consolidation and expansion of Islam in Kazerun.
-Narrations indicate that 24,000 people of Kazerun were converted to Islam by Sheykh Abū Ishaq.
+Narrations indicate that 24,000 Zoroastrians and Jews of Kazerun were converted to Islam by Sheykh Abū Ishaq.
 The activities of the Kazeruniyeh sufism led by Sheykh Abū Ishaq reached such a level that it gradually established 65 Sufi lodge in the Fars region.

 Death

-Sheykh Abū Ishaq finally died on the 8th of Dhu Qadah in the year 426 AH equal to 1035 AD after enduring illness for four months in Kazerun.
+Sheykh Abū Ishaq died on the 8th of Dhu Qadah in the year 426 AH equal to 1035 AD after enduring illness for four months in Kazerun.
 Throughout his life, he was always a vegetarian and never married.